Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

 We write these equations in terms of the dimensionless variables $y_1=\frac{U}{r}$ and $y_2=\frac{\delta \Tilde{\mu}}{r g}$, where $g$ is the background gravitational field as a function of radius.
 We obtain

 In the single fluid limit and the Cowling approximation, the equations in section A1 of \cite{2012MNRAS.419..638P} reduce to equations \ref{eq:ODEs}.
-Given boundary conditions at the ocean floor and surface, a value for $\Gamma_1$ (which is not constant in general), and a value of $l$, we may solve these equations as a boundary value problem.
-Solutions will give us the natural oscillation modes for the $l$th harmonic.
+Given boundary conditions at the ocean-crust interface and ocean surface, a value for $\Gamma_1$ (which is not constant in general), and a value of $l$, we may solve these equations as a boundary value problem.